SATURDAY, OCTOBER 14, 2023, NOON-7PM

-Oakhurst is in the southwest corner of Decatur, with Agnes Scott College and the College Heights neighborhood to the east and Atlanta's Kirkwood neighborhood to the west (map it).
+Oakhurst is in the southwest corner of Decatur, with Agnes Scott College and the College Heights neighborhood to the east, East Lake to the south, and Atlanta's Kirkwood neighborhood to the west (map it).

 We're easy to find but know this: While you're welcome to drive, it's a really, really, really, really bad idea.
 It's crazy hard to park, you get trapped in soul crushing congestion, and you basically end up cursing yourself and wishing you'd never been born.
 We make no apologies: If you don't have to drive, it's absolutely better not to.

 Rather than driving, consider walking, biking, ridesharing, scootershare, or taking MARTA.
 Here's everything you need to know: